Get in touch with the right contacts for all of our services.

 "This was one of the most challenging studies to conduct for us in Endocrinology.
-Recruiting and caring for over 40 kids with diabetes wearing sometimes 2 devices, their pumps and their glucose monitoring for a whole 12 months put a lot of responsibility on the kids and their families," said Dr. Mauras, Chief of the Division of Endocrinology, Diabetes and Metabolism at Nemours Children's Clinic, Jacksonville.
+Recruiting and caring for over 40 kids with diabetes wearing sometimes 2 devices, their pumps and their glucose monitoring for a whole 12 months put a lot of responsibility on the kids and their families," said Dr. Mauras, Chief of the Division of Endocrinology, Diabetes and Metabolism at Nemours Children's Specialty Care, Jacksonville.

 Dr. Larry Fox, Medical Director of the Northeast Florida Pediatric Diabetes Center added,"This was a major effort that required the whole team of doctors, nurses, dieticians involved in the care of these children.
 Our nurse coordinators, Kim Englert and Joe Permuy, and research assistant, Tina Ewen, in particular did a great job for us."

 The Endocrinology and Diabetes Program at Nemours Children's Specialty Care, Jacksonville has been ranked among the nation’s best by U.S. News and World Report.